mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Not all of the system’s bodies have these characteristics.
 Three of the four gas giants (and their moons) do not but these are all thought to be captured bodies due to their highly eccentric orbits.
 These orbits have perturbed the system’s three planetoid belts, causing a complex scatter of small bodies outside the belts proper and resulting in the terrestrial planets taking a pounding over the millennia.
 Vessels from the research station can be found all over the system, sometimes spending months searching for a planetoid that simply is not where astrophysics predicts it must be.

 Research Station Epsilon Research Station Epsilon is located on Saarinen, at the extreme spinward edge of the Sabine subsector.
-It is a major centre for underwater planetological studies and, unlike many research stations, has an extensive teaching and training arm.
+It is a major center for underwater planetological studies and, unlike many research stations, has an extensive teaching and training arm.
 Indeed, Epsilon trains underwater

-explorers and scientists from very different areas of expertise and is considered a centre of excellence for field science.
+explorers and scientists from very different areas of expertise and is considered a center of excellence for field science.

-According to the official history of the station it has always been a physical-sciences centre but records are said to exist of a time when Epsilon was a psionics research installation.
+According to the official history of the station it has always been a physical-sciences center but records are said to exist of a time when Epsilon was a psionics research installation.
 Rumors tell of a connection with the semi-mythical Order of the White Star, an order of knighthood open only to members with psionic abilities.
 An order of that name did exist but details are sketchy and there is no proof that psionic knights ever existed in the Imperium, nor that Research Station Epsilon was associated with them.

 Research Station Zeta Research Station Zeta is located at Pashus in Zeng.